Multivalued Monotone Stochastic Differential Equations with Jumps: Introduction

-In the present paper we study existence, uniqueness and approximations of solutions of (\ref{eq1.1}) driven by semimartingale with jumps, provided that $\mathrm{Int}\left( \mathrm{D}(A)\right) \neq\emptyset$ and the projections $\Pi$ are non--expansive.
+In the present paper we study the existence, uniqueness, approximations and stability of solutions of (\ref{eq1.1}) driven by semimartingales with jumps.
+We assume that $A$ is a general maximal monotone operator such that $\mathrm{Int}\left( \mathrm{D}(A)\right) \neq\emptyset$ and that the projection $\Pi$ is non--expansive.
 Since we consider generalized projections, our results are new even in the case of SDEs with reflecting boundary condition in convex domains.
-Our results are based on the previous paper of the same authors \cite{ma-ra-sl/13} concerning the deterministic Skorokhod problem